-At the end of 2017/18 the Trust was able to report:
+At the end of 2018/19 the Trust was able to report:

-- positive growth in pupil numbers which exceed its targets; - a good Ofsted rating; - exceptional KS4 outcomes for the first cohort of Year 11 pupils; - the setting of a budget for 2018/19 reflecting both pupil and staffing growth whilst ensuring sufficient reserves to ensure future sustainability.
+- positive growth in pupil numbers which exceed its targets, and approval from Hounslow to go over PAN by 10% to admit 105 pupils; - exceptional KS4 outcomes for the second cohort of Year 11 pupils; - the setting of a budget for 2019/20 reflecting both pupil and staffing growth whilst ensuring sufficient reserves to ensure future sustainability. - The Rise School sixth form was developed working in partnership with West Thames College and was ready to open with 12 pupils from the beginning of the 2019/20 academic year.